fluxninja/aperture/docs/content/self-hosting/architecture.md

 ## Aperture Controller {#aperture-controller}

 The Aperture Controller is responsible for managing agents and evaluating declarative load management policies.
-Policies define service level objectives, telemetry metrics, and adjustments to make in response to metric deviations.
+Policies define service-level objectives, telemetry metrics, and adjustments to make in response to metric deviations.
 The controller synchronizes policies and adjustments to the agents.
 The controller can be hosted in _Aperture Cloud or self-hosted_.